ISISComputingGroup/ibex_developers_manual/Java-11-migration-notes.md

 </plugin>
 ```

-# Eclipse
+### Eclipse

 Both the Tycho eclipse version and the eclipse version in the target platform should be as recent as possible.
 Anything under eclipse 4.8 is unlikely to work.
+For java 11, anything older than eclipse 2019-06 is unlikely to work.

-# Maven
+### Maven

 To get better (more verbose) error output out of maven, edit `build.bat` and add the switches `-e -X` in the call to maven.
+You may find it beneficial to redirect this to file, as your console buffer is unlikely to be big enough to hold all of the build output with these flags.

+### Tycho

+There are a variety of tycho bugs that prevent compilations from succeeding on java 11, most of these have been resolved in Tycho 1.4.0, which is the version we should be using.